golnouri/golnouri/README.md

 * Design and development of Iran Canada Language Institute website: ircad.com

 ## Technical Article
-The Application of Artificial Intelligence in Tax Assessment
+The Application of Artificial Intelligence in Tax Assessment.
 Author: Mojtaba Golnouri

 Headings:
 * Practical Applications of Artificial Intelligence in Administrative Systems
 * Social and Economic Challenges of AI-Lacking Systems in Tax Assessment